DataFire/Integrations/integrations/generated/azure_storsimple8000series_storsimple/README.md

   * version `string`: The version of the extended info being persisted.

 ### ManagerIntrinsicSettings
-* ManagerIntrinsicSettings `object`: Intrinsic settings which refers to the type of the Storsimple Manager.
+* ManagerIntrinsicSettings `object`: Intrinsic settings which refers to the type of the StorSimple Manager.
   * type **required** `string` (values: GardaV1, HelsinkiV1): The type of StorSimple Manager.

 ### ManagerList
 * ManagerList `object`: The list of StorSimple Managers.
-  * value **required** `array`: The list of storsimple managers.
+  * value **required** `array`: The list of StorSimple managers.
     * items [Manager](#manager)

 ### ManagerPatch